moabdelazem/final_project/Readme.md

 # Final Project (Team 1)

+## !!!This Project In Progress Of Real Creation and enhancement

 This repository contains the full structure for a DevOps final project, which consists of a backend, frontend, CI/CD pipeline, Kubernetes configuration, and Terraform infrastructure setup.

 ## Folder Structure